localnerve/html-snapshots/README.md

   // `completed` is an array of paths to the completed snapshots.
 })
 .catch(errorObject => {
-  // `errorObject` is an instance of Error
+  // `errorObject` is an instance of Error or AggregateError
   // `errorObject.completed` is an array of paths to the snapshots that did successfully complete.
   // `errorObject.notCompleted` is an array of paths to files that DID NOT successfully complete.
 });